TheCedarPrince/thecedarprince.github.io/notes/04092020161622-skin-conductance.md

++++
-@def title = "What Is Skin Conductance Level?"
-@def slug = "04092020161622-skin-conductance"
-@def tags = ["zettel", "eda", "scl", "skin", "response", "archive"]
-@def description = "Summary of what is skin conductance level."

-@def rss_title = "What Is Skin Conductance Level?"
-@def rss_description = "Summary of what is skin conductance level."
-@def rss_pubdate = Date(2020, 4, 9)
+title = "What Is Skin Conductance Level?" slug = "04092020161622-skin-conductance" tags = ["zettel", "eda", "scl", "skin", "response", "archive"] description = "Summary of what is skin conductance level." rss_title = "What Is Skin Conductance Level?" rss_description = "Summary of what is skin conductance level." rss_pubdate = Date(2020, 4, 9)
++++

 What Is Skin Conductance Level?